How to Cope with Exam Stress

 Looking back to my own school exams, I remember getting sweaty palms, my heart rate would go crazy and I would just feel sick at the thought of them.
 This would increase when stood outside the exam room waiting to go in.
 What was happening to me, I now know, was happening to a lot of my friends with quite similar outcomes.

 What I was experiencing was what is called a cycle of emotional hijacking – my unconscious mind was trying its hardest to protect me.
 At some point in my earlier childhood I may have experienced a similar situation and I had reacted in this way.
 It provided me with a positive conclusion and therefore my unconscious mind set up this behaviour pattern.
 Each time I faced a similar situation my unconscious mind would kick in, even if it wasn’t giving me the effect I now wanted.
 It was just similar enough to be recognised as a familiar pattern for my unconscious to take over.
 But all is not lost.
 You can learn new, more beneficial behaviours.

-This technique would have really helped me back then and I actively use it now.
+This technique for coping with exam stress would have really helped me back then and I actively use it now.
 A really easy way in which you may be able to reduce your exam anxiety is as follows:

 - Think of the last time you were feeling anxious about exams.
 If you could start to feel how you felt at that moment, imagine yourself in that situation.

 - Once you have that picture in your mind imagine placing that picture onto a screen in front of you.
 On a scale of 1 – 10, where 1 = calm and 10 = feeling sick and mind like jelly, where would you put yourself on that scale?